ctaguinod/istio-demo/README.md

 Prometheus URL/Port: http://localhost:9090/graph
 ```

 7. Deploy [Bookinfo](https://istio.io/docs/guides/bookinfo.html).
-Run: `make istio-deploy-bookinfo` You can get the bookinfo url by running `make get-bookinfo-url`.
+Run: `make istio-deploy-bookinfo`

+You can get the bookinfo url by running `make get-bookinfo-url`.

+Please take not that it might take a coupe of minutes to complete the deployment.

+To verify the status of the deployment you can run: `make istio-get-all`

 Visit the URL to verify the bookinfo has been deployed properly.
 You should randomly see the different versions of the app since no routing rules have been applied.

-To verify the status of the deployment you can run: `make get-all`

 8. [Configure Request Routing](https://istio.io/docs/tasks/traffic-management/request-routing.html).